RomeoLB/sync-tagged-playlist/README.md

 <img width="957" alt="image" src="https://github.com/user-attachments/assets/ac1fa381-eca0-4e38-9a0e-fadb8033254b">

-12. Save the presentation and pubish it to a BSN.Content player group
+12. Save the presentation and publish it to a BSN.Content player group

 Note:
  - Both Master and Slave(s) players should be assigned to that same group for synchronised video playback.
- - Multiple Masters/Leaders players from different sites/locations can be specified via the "master_serials" user Variable in the following format "D7E8A0001986:D7E8A0001985:D7E8A0001984" where each player serial number (1 for each master/leader) is separated by the ":" charater.
+ - Multiple Masters/Leaders players from different sites/locations can be specified via the "master_serials" user Variable in the following format "D7E8A0001986:D7E8A0001985:D7E8A0001984" where each player serial number (1 for each master/leader) is separated by the ":" character.